nextgis/docs_ngcom/source/create.rst

    :align: center
    :width: 16cm

-   "Web GIS Settings" page during Web GIS creation.
+   "Web GIS Settings" page during Web GIS creation

 After your Web GIS is created, the outlook of "Web GIS Settings" page will change: it will contain your Web GIS address, fields for changing your Web GIS password, your current Plan information, and a link to your Web GIS in the upper right corner (see :numref:`WebGIS_settings_pic`):